VC Steve Jurvetson is leaving Draper Fisher Jurvetson

 Senate Democrats press FEC to expand disclosure requirements to online political advertising

-Steve Jurvetson, the venture capitalist who currently sits on the boards of Tesla and SpaceX, is leaving his role as partner at Draper Fisher Jurvetson, Recode reports.
+Steve Jurvetson, the venture capitalist who invested in companies like Tesla and SpaceX, is leaving his role as partner at Draper Fisher Jurvetson, Recode reports.
 TechCrunch has since confirmed the news.

 “I am leaving DFJ to focus on personal matters, including taking legal action against those whose false statements have defamed me,” Jurvetson said in a statement to TechCrunch.